The Fertility Boom

 Society is rethinking reproductive assistance: It’s no longer considered a luxury but a crucial part of healthcare.

 Silicon Valley is at the center of this trend: A new generation of start-ups tout digital platforms, wearables, apps and modernized clinics to address fertility issues.
 This spans community support networks such as Peanut Trying to Conceive and the Tinderlike sperm donor matching app Just A Baby.
 There are even meditation platforms such as Expectful to regulate women’s anxiety and stress, which studies show can affect the ability to conceive.

-It began in 2013 when PayPal Co-Founder Max Levchin founded Glow, a female fertility tracking app dubbed “Fitbit for your period.”
-The high-profile launch paved the way for companies such as Ava, OvaCue and Clue to sell ovulation trackers and ovarian reserve tests.
-Period trackers are now one of the most popular health categories in the App Store.
+In 2013, PayPal Co-Founder Max Levchin founded Glow, a female fertility tracking app dubbed “Fitbit for your period.”
+The high-profile launch paved the way for companies such as Ava and OvaCue to sell ovulation trackers and ovarian reserve tests.
+Menstrual trackers, like Clue (founded in 2012 with 12 million users worldwide), are now one of the most popular health categories in the App Store.

 These palm-size monitors and bracelets measure different physiological signals to predict ovulation windows.
 (On average, they can detect fertile days at 89 percent accuracy.)
 Trackers will become more popular as big wearable companies offer such features.
 More recently, Fitbit introduced fertility tracking on its newest device.

 Mira is one company bringing affordable, laboratory-grade testing into people’s homes.
 It sells an AI-enabled device that pairs with a smartphone app to measure levels of Luteinizing hormone in urine for a more accurate insight into one’s fertility.

 “The consumer is looking for something really easy,” says Mira CEO and Co-Founder Sylvia Kang, a former biomedical engineer.
 “No one wants to take so much time to learn about a product they hopefully only use for a few months.”